 8. Night Market If your city has a night market or a lit-up street fair, this is one of the most effortless and fun places to go with friends.
 Wander, eat, shop the vendors, take photos.
 Zero planning required beyond showing up.

 9. Murder Mystery Dinner Part theater, part game night, part dinner party.
 These are a blast for groups of 6–10 and work for birthdays, milestones, or just a random Saturday when you want to do something different.
-Many restaurants host regular murder mystery events — TripAdvisor's entertainment listings are a good starting point.
+Many restaurants host regular murder mystery events — a quick Google Maps search for "murder mystery dinner" is a good starting point.

 10. Stargazing Trip Drive 20–30 minutes outside the city, bring blankets and snacks, pull up a stargazing app, and spend an hour or two just talking and looking up.
 It's free, it's beautiful, and it's the kind of night everyone remembers.